What every Championship team needs to win promotion to the Premier League

 10. Preston North End

-Norwich City are the form team in the Championship and have the third-best home record across the entire campaign, making them strong candidates to finish in the top six.
+Norwich City are one of the form teams in the Championship and have one of the top home records across the entire campaign, making them strong candidates to finish in the top six.

-A total of 78 points will guarantee the Canaries and West Bromwich Albion a play-off place, so that’s just two wins needed for the Baggies – though as they face Leicester and Preston, it’s not a walkover run-in for them.
-Norwich play nobody in the top 11 and have two remaining matches at Carrow Road, where they are on an eight-match win streak.
+A total of 76 points will guarantee the Canaries and West Bromwich Albion a play-off place, so that’s just one win and a draw apiece for each over their last two matches. needed for the Baggies – though as they face Preston on the final day and have won just once in the last six, it’s not a walkover run-in for them.
+Norwich play nobody in the top half.

-From the chasing pack, Coventry and Hull meet on 24 April, while the Sky Blues are still in FA Cup action too and play Ipswich in their penultimate game.
+From the chasing pack, Coventry and Hull meet on 24 April, while the Sky Blues are still smarting from their penalty shootout defeat in the FA Cup semifinal too.
+They have the games remaining but not the points on the board - and play Ipswich in their penultimate game.

-Middlesbrough face an uphill climb with huge favours needed from above as their maximum is 72 points and Preston are in a similar position after the midweek defeat to Southampton.
-They face Leicester on their penultimate weekend so can still affect the title race however.
+Middlesbrough are now all but out of the running as they can only reach 72 points and their goal difference is vastly inferior to Norwich and WBA.
+Preston have seen their hopes extinguished after three straight defeats but they face Leicester on their penultimate weekend so can still affect the title race.

 Join the debate with other Independent readers in the comments section below.
 If you want to reply or share your opinion, all you need to do is sign up, submit your comment and register your details.
 You can also sign up by clicking ‘log in’ on the top right-hand corner of the screen.
 Make sure you adhere to our community guidelines, which can be found here.
 For a full guide on how to comment click here.